AliciaMMorgan/AliciaMMorgan/README.md

   → Insights from real engagements, talks, and applied leadership

 This repository connects strategy, execution, and real-world implementation of AI-enabled transformation across industries.

+*Curious where this started?
+The [Cross-Industry PM Playbook](https://github.com/AliciaMMorgan/cross-industry-pm-playbook-ai-transformation) is the foundational archive — real-world transformation lessons across aerospace, education, nonprofit, and enterprise that shaped everything above.*

 ---